 - Textural Enhancements: One of the classic drawbacks to vinyl is the fact that it feels flat, manufactured, and plastic.
 However, there are various textural treatments which can be applied to the material when it is produced, to give it a dimensional feel.
 This can include the slightly raised clefting of stone, or a more grained feel, simulating natural wood.
-You can also have random textural patterns which can add a depth of decorative beauty to the installation.
+You can also have random textural patterns that can add a depth of decorative beauty to the installation.

 Vinyl Living Room Price Points